SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Migrate Away From Tool Loot Hook

 We keep reconsidering whether the tool loot hook is worth having compared to modifiers just directly adding global loot modifiers.

+### Slots in crafted modifiers

+* Crafted modifiers will now store slots instea of just modifier ID and level.
+* Will be stored as a list based on the order they were applied.
+  * For example, luck will be stored as "ability, 1; slotless, 2".
+  * A modifier that alternates ability than upgrade would be stored as "ability, 1; upgrade, 1; ability, 1".
+Order is important.
+* Benefits:
+  * Simplifies modifier removal as the tool specifies how to remove them, no need to define extra recipes.
+  * If a modifier changes types, you can remove the old application to recover the old slot.
+  * If a modifier can be obtained in multiple ways, in theory this is usable to allow both to be mixed with the right type removing.
+  * No need to track used modifiers in persistent data, making it easier to drop should it be impractical with components.